phord/Jarvis/README.md

 ## Startup sequence

-Smart handset sends a NULL (0x00) byte on first startup.
-If no response is received from the desk controller, it sends a 230ms BREAK signal followed by another 0x00 byte.
-If still no response is received, it begins sending HANDSET(0x29) repeatedly.
+Smart handset sends a `NULL (0x00)` byte on first startup.
+If no response is received from the desk controller, it sends a 230ms BREAK signal followed by another `NULL` byte.
+If still no response is received, it begins sending `HANDSET(0x29)` repeatedly.

-       [addr] [addr] [cmd] [length] [params] [chksum] [EOM]

-        field  size   description
-        addr      1   Sent twice at start of each message.
-                      0xF2 for desk controller; 0xF1 for Handset cmd       1   See "Known Commands"
-        length    1   Count of bytes in [params], 0..3 params 0..3   Parameter bytes for cmd
-        chksum    1   Simple checksum of [cmd, length, params] EOM       1   0x7E

 ## Known Commands